karthik-ak-Git/movie-recommendation/README.md

-# movie-recommendation
-A movie recommendation system suggests films to users based on their preferences, viewing history, or similar users' choices.
-It uses techniques like content-based filtering, collaborative filtering, or hybrid methods to provide personalized movie suggestions, helping users discover new content easily.
-Movie Recommendation Tool 🍿
-This is a web-based application that provides personalized movie recommendations based on user preferences.
-Users can describe their mood, favorite genres, or movies they like, and the tool will suggest movies with trailers and additional details.
-# Movie Recommender

 The **Movie Recommender** is a web application that provides personalized movie recommendations based on user preferences, moods, and genres.
 It features user authentication, language-based filtering, and integration with external APIs for enhanced functionality.